 Sometimes zoning for bed and breakfast uses allows for revocation of that zoning-related approval, whether it is a conditional or special use, after a public hearing.

-So don't make it too tough on an owner-occupied household to treat two of its bedrooms as guest bedrooms.
+So do not make it too tough on an owner-occupied household to treat two of its bedrooms as guest bedrooms.
 Just write your regulations in such a way that the municipality has maximum flexibility to dictate terms and conditions, and to revoke the deal if it isn't working.

 One way to address the feeling that the bed and breakfast zoning would be appropriate in some parts of town and not in others would be to impose an overlay zone where the B&B use would be permitted.
 Usually, but perhaps not always, the overlay zone would cover the older parts of your town or city.